 Each travel experience is different.

 There is the utterly awesome, ‘I never want to leave this place’ experience.
 The flip side is the ‘get me out of here’ experience.
 Most travel experiences can be found on a spectrum between these two extremes.

 However, a recent trip to Japan was unlike any other travel experience that I have had.

-Against the background of rising cases of novel coronavirus, and after a risk assessment, I went ahead with a planned return trip to Japan.
+Against the background of rising cases of a novel coronavirus (Covid-19), and after a risk assessment, I went ahead with a planned return trip to Japan.
 Within a few days of arrival, the global infection rate had escalated at a rate that beggared belief.
 One by one, countries shut their borders and airlines took a red marker pen to their schedules.

 Ironically, bar some museum closures and cancellation of events, Japan was open for business.
 However, a prevailing sense of anxiety over the availability of routes home cast a grey cloud over the travel experience.

 Ultimately, in the face of the cancellation of my return Finnair flight and the advice of the UK Foreign & Commonwealth Office (FCO) urging British citizens to come home, I cut short my trip.